-FIG. 1: Participation ratio ξ of eigenstates ψ_j of RWA Hamiltonian (4) as a function of rescaled resonance detuning Δ_0/ω and eigenstate index j which counts eigenenergies in their monotonically increasing order; here $f = 5^{-\frac{3}{2}} \simeq 0.0894$, g = 0.04 and g = 0.08 in left (a) and right (b) panels respectively; xi values are shown by color with the corresponding color bar.
+FIG. 1.
+Participation ratio ξ of eigenstates ψ_j of RWA Hamiltonian (4) as a function of rescaled resonance detuning Δ_0/ω and eigenstate index j which counts eigenenergies in their monotonically increasing order; here $f = 5^{-3/2} \simeq 0.0894$, g = 0.04, and g = 0.08 in left (a) and right (b) panels, respectively; xi values are shown by color with the corresponding color bar.
+Here and in all other figures we use dimensionless units explained in the text.